Kimberly-Fasbender/ATX/README.md

 # ATX: Get to the Fest
 Ada Developers Academy - C11 Capstone Project

-A 2D platformer game where you play an armadillo who is following the sound of live music through Austin, TX!
+ATX: Get to the Fest is a browser based 2D platformer where you play an armadillo who is following the sound of live music through Austin, TX!
 Collect as many music notes as you can, avoid enemies, enjoy the sites, and grab as many beers as you can find, all in the name of seeing a great show!

-ATX: Get to the Fest is a browser-based game made using Unity (version 2019.1.10f1) and C# scripting.

 ## How To Play the Game

-Available for play on itch.io: https://kfasbender.itch.io/atx-get-to-the-fest
+Available for play on itch.io: [PLAY ATX: GET TO THE FEST!](https://kfasbender.itch.io/atx-get-to-the-fest)

 ### Controls
 Run: left and right arrows<br>